Adding value every day

 Libraries matter.
 For that reason, the Douglas County Library Foundation was founded in 1981 to help support the work that the Douglas County Library System does each day.

 Our 18-member volunteer board is comprised of people from our community who understand that libraries improve childhood literacy, provide computer access essential for job seekers and open doors to a world of information through books and online resources.

 To help make this possible, the Douglas County Library Foundation works to improve financial support for the library by securing gifts, grants and bequests.
-All the money collected and property acquired by the library foundation is used to support the Douglas County Library System and the 11 local libraries within it.
+All the money collected and property acquired by the library foundation is used to support the libraries of Douglas County.

 When the Douglas County Library Foundation was originally founded, it helped raise funds for a new library headquarters building, which was completed under budget in 1993.
 Since 2001, the foundation has conducted an enhancement campaign each fall to raise money to purchase more books and materials for all of our libraries.
 In 2011, for example, we raised $26,000 in this fundraiser.

 Our efforts make library dollars stretch farther, giving those services the library system provides even greater value.

 Check it out!